AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Pseudo-Clementine Homilies.

-The Clementine Homilies, once thought to have been written by Clement of Rome, but properly entitled by Baur \"Pseudo Clementine,\" the work of some Gnostic Christian --- teach the final triumph of good.
-One passage speaks of the destruction of the wicked by the punishment of fire,
-\"punished with *aionion* fire,\" but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
+The Clementine Homilies, once thought to have been written by Clement of Rome, but properly entitled by Baur "Pseudo Clementine," the work of some Gnostic Christian --- teach the final triumph of good.
+One passage speaks of the destruction of the wicked by the punishment of fire, "punished with *aionion* fire," but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
 On the one hand,